scorpido74/azure-docs.nl-nl/articles/dns/dns-operations-recordsets.md

 ---
-title: Beheren van DNS-records in Azure DNS met behulp van Azure PowerShell | Microsoft Docs
+title: Manage DNS records in Azure DNS using Azure PowerShell | Microsoft Docs
-description: DNS-recordsets en records in Azure DNS beheren bij het hosten van uw domein in Azure DNS.
-Alle PowerShell-opdrachten voor bewerkingen voor recordsets en records.
+description: Managing DNS record sets and records on Azure DNS when hosting your domain on Azure DNS.
+All PowerShell commands for operations on record sets and records.
 services: dns
 documentationcenter: na
-author: vhorne
+author: asudbring
 manager: timlt
 ms.assetid: 7136a373-0682-471c-9c28-9e00d2add9c2
 ms.service: dns